ImolaAdam/Nerve/README.md

-Nerve is a social question-and-answer website where users can collaborate by editing questions and commenting on answers that have been submitted by other users.
+Nerve is a social question-and-answer website where users can collaborate by asking questions and answering those which have been submitted by other users.
 You can follow profiles and upvote / downvote the questions and answers.

 ## Setup